Foundation / Corporation

 State Bar of California - Labor and Employment Law Section

-Grants of up to $5,000 to California nonprofits and organizations for programs, projects, and events that promote diversity in the field of employment or labor law, as well as provide education to the general public or practitioners of all backgrounds in the practice of labor and employment law.
+Grants of up to $5,000 to California organizations for education and the promotion of diversity in employment and labor law.
+Funding is intended to support programs, projects, and events that promote diversity and/or provide education to the general public or practitioners of all backgrounds in the practice of labor and employment law.

 To obtain funding for a particular project or event, the requesting organization must ensure that the project or event has at least one of the following goals: